Phone Anxiety Alternatives

 Here's the reality: for many of the most important calls in life, there is no chat option, no online portal, and no email address.
 Try disputing a medical bill by chat.
 Try calling Social Security by email.
 Try reaching a small-town doctor's office online.

 These are exactly the calls that cause the most anxiety — high stakes, complex conversations, often with hold times measured in hours.
-And they're exactly the calls where an AI phone agent makes the biggest difference.
-You don't have to sit on hold.
-You don't have to perform under pressure.
-You text what you need and get the results in writing.
+They're also the calls where an AI phone agent makes the biggest difference, because most of that time isn't conversation at all.
+You don't have to sit on hold or listen for the pickup.
+You get the phone when there's a person on it.

 How Mio works

 Mio is an AI phone agent.
-You text it like you'd message a friend: "Call Aetna at 1-800-872-3862 and ask if physical therapy is covered under my plan."
-Mio makes the call, navigates the phone tree, waits on hold, talks to the representative, and sends you a written summary with the answer.
+You type who to call and why: "Call Aetna at 1-800-872-3862 about whether physical therapy is covered under my plan."
+Mio dials, navigates the phone tree, and waits on hold for however long it takes.

 Getting started